-The Rocket Languages app makes this totally mobile.
+The Rocket Languages app makes this program totally mobile.
 It’s possible to learn and practice anywhere and anytime.

 Lifetime Access: Unlimited Usage and Review

 There are no monthly subscription fees with this program.
-Learners pay one price that allows them unlimited lifetime access to materials.
+Learners pay one price that allows them unlimited, lifetime access to materials.

 American Sign Language (ASL): A Rare Goodie

-The course relies on video rather than audio for its lessons.
+Due to the nature of the language, this course relies on video rather than audio for its lessons.